Grow Thyself

 Salt family

-- Curses or ancestral bonds affecting your family can be removed in family liberation rituals where consecrated salt can be sprinkled on specific points on the body (whereever there is a hereditary curse).
+- Curses or ancestral bonds affecting your family can be removed in family liberation rituals where consecrated salt can be sprinkled on specific points on the body (wherever there is a hereditary curse).

 - Our DNA passes all our ancestors 'sins' to us, things like addictions, anger, cancer, etc.